 5. Discussion

 The point scale observations presented in this study showed air temperature had little influence on interception efficiency Figure 5 which differs from existing studies which suggested either a strong positive (Storck et al., 2002) or negative (Hedstrom & Pomeroy, 1998) relationship.
-An increase in interception efficiency before unloading was observed with increasing wind speed at two locations which were sheltered to the predominant wind direction Figure 5.
+An increase in initial interception efficiency before unloading was observed with increasing wind speed at two locations which were sheltered to the predominant wind direction Figure 5.
 This was attributed to an associated increase in Cp with wind speed.
 These results are consistent with observations by Schmidt & Troendle (1989) who observed a slight increase in interception with increasing wind speeds up to 6 m s-1.

 Compared to the influence of wind speed, interception efficiency showed a smaller sensitivity to canopy snow load at the point scale Figure 4.
 The slight increase in interception efficiency for smaller canopy snow loads and decline in interception efficiency for larger canopy snow loads is attributed to the influence of canopy snow load on Cp Figure 5.
 While small, this effect is like the theory proposed by Satterlund & Haupt (1967) that interception efficiency increases as the canopy fills with snow bridging gaps in the canopy increasing, while later declining due to branch bending and decreased canopy coverage.
 Hedstrom & Pomeroy (1998) and Storck et al. (2002) did not observe this initial increase, but also found declining interception efficiency at high snow loads.